-First Ride: Trek’s long-travel Rail e-MTB
+First Ride Review: Trek’s long-travel Rail e-MTB

 GALZIGNANO TERME, Italy (VN) — Sure, I’m a curmudgeon.
 I like old steel bikes and pedaling my way to the top to earn the descent.
 But I’m no strict purist.
+I see you, Trek Rail.

-So I don’t mind non-traditional lines, aesthetics off the beaten path, forks that look like robots, and even — gasp! — e-bikes.
+I don’t mind non-traditional lines, aesthetics off the beaten path, forks that look like robots, and even — gasp! — e-bikes.
 Sure, I’ll approach each of them with a dose of cynicism and eye-rolls that earn me knighthood in the Knights of Curmudgeonness.
 But I’m always willing to be proven wrong.

 Trek asked me to come to Italy to be proven wrong.
 We’ve hit a bit of a lull in e-MTB development over the last year or so.
 Most of them end up being big bikes with big batteries, still in the retrofitting phase rather than the purpose-driven design phase.